iskl/HciClient/README.md

 ### Behavior Translator

 The component of behavior translator here is responsible for translating the gestures judged by gesture detector to playing control command.
-The congruent relationship below is uesd in this app.
+The congruent relationship below is used in this app.

  * face up -> play
  * face down -> pause
  * inclined to right -> volume up
- * incliend to left -> volume down
+ * inclined to left -> volume down

 And besides, when the user enters the app, a play & fullscreen command will be generated.
 Correspondingly, when left, a pause command will be generated.